 Communications: Broadband Productivity

-Over the past decade the rollout of the National Broadband Network (NBN) and the deployment of extensive 4G and 5G mobile networks has increased access to high-speed broadband services right across Australia.
+Over the past decade the rollout of the National Broadband Network (NBN), the deployment of extensive 4G and 5G mobile networks, and the emergence of Low Earth Orbit satellites have increased access to high-speed broadband services right across Australia.
 The rapid change in broadband has seen households and firms take up internet services that are faster and of a much higher quality than ever before.

 The Bureau of Communications Arts and Regional Research (BCARR) undertakes research projects to examine the economic and productivity benefits from improved broadband in Australia.